prashantsingh5/AiHumanizer/README.md

 I'm Prashant, an AI/ML engineer who loves building practical tools that make AI more useful and user-friendly.
 This project was born out of a real need — I was tired of AI text sounding lifeless and obvious.

 If this tool helps you or if you have ideas to improve it, I'd love to hear from you!

+## 📄 License

+This project is **not open source**.
+All content in this repository is © 2025 Prashant Singh.
+All rights reserved.

+You're free to explore the code, but reuse or redistribution is **not allowed** without my written permission.

+Feel free to reach out if you'd like to collaborate or license the project.